balena-labs-projects/balena-dash/README.md

 Note that after some performance tests on the Raspberry Pi 2 & 3, the combination of `GALLERY_IMAGE_STYLE = contain` and `GALLERY_EFFECT = fade or kenburns` can make the transition effects choppy.

 ### For a complete tutorial on how to use balenaDash, please check out our blog post at [https://www.balena.io/blog/make-a-web-frame-with-raspberry-pi-in-30-minutes/](https://www.balena.io/blog/make-a-web-frame-with-raspberry-pi-in-30-minutes/)

+### Become a balena poweruser

+Want to learn more about what makes balena work?
+Try one of our [masterclasses](https://www.balena.io/docs/learn/more/masterclasses/overview/).
+Each lesson is a self-contained, deeply detailed walkthrough on core skills to be successful with your next edge project.

+Check them out at our [docs](https://www.balena.io/docs/learn/more/masterclasses/overview/).
+Also, reach out to us on the [Forums](https://forums.balena.io/) if you need help.